oldgrandma101/Comp-472-project/README.md

 "part3_model.pth" exceeded GitHubs maximum file size of 100Mb so is not in this repository.
 To access "part3_model.pth" please follow the link: https://drive.google.com/file/d/18rKBdaeYMoVZsKIp2lKOYBRqXlfDvL5v/view?usp=drive_link

+"bias_evaluation.py": This file assesses potential bias in AI models by analyzing how the models perform across different demographic groups.

+"semi_auto_labelling.py": This code helps label images by displaying them and asking users to assign them gender and age categories.

+"bug_fix.py": In semi_auto_labelling.py we have found that if the picture shows a man or a middle-aged person, entering "m" will put the picture in the same folder.
+So making code changes through the bug fix.py file to fix errors.

+"part3_cleaning.py": This code aims to enhance and process the existing image data set, and generate new image data set to improve the diversity and robustness of model training by adjusting image size, brightness, color and other characteristics.

+"kcrossfold.py": This code is designed to evaluate the CNN model through K-fold cross-validation

 **Purpose of the File:**
 data_cleaning.py:
 import_images(folder_path): Imports images from the folder.